-Both project participants surveyed, and aid practitioners interviewed were asked the open-ended question of which groups are typically not able to participate in communicating their needs or taking part in community consultation practices.
-Children, persons with disabilities and women were the categories of people most mentioned, in closer looks to the data and in analysis of interviews people that are not selected by community leaders or people residing outside of the urban centres also appear as marginalised from communication with NCA.
+Both project participants surveyed, and aid practitioners interviewed were asked the open-ended question of which groups are typically not able to communicate their needs or take part in community consultation practices.
+Children, persons with disabilities and women were the categories most mentioned.
+Collected data also reveals that people that are not selected by community leaders or people residing outside of the urban centres also appear as marginalised from communication with NCA.